4hmg008d/impact-report/prompt.md

 ---

 ### New feature - breakdown
-i want to allow people to see more breakdown, by a maximum of 3 dimensions. i've added a 'breakdown' component in the yaml config, you need to create a new aggregate_merged_data function called aggregate_impact_breakdown in data_analyser, it should work pretty similar to the existing aggregate_merged_data function but it takes the list of columns to break down as an addition parameter and the output should be a pd.df instead of dict.
+i want to allow people to see more breakdown, by a maximum of 3 dimensions. i've added a 'breakdown' component in the yaml config, you need to create a new generate_comparison_summary function called aggregate_impact_breakdown in data_analyser, it should work pretty similar to the existing generate_comparison_summary function but it takes the list of columns to break down as an addition parameter and the output should be a pd.df instead of dict.
 The function should:
 1. validate the length of the list passed in - if longer than 3, cut to 3 and print a warning
 2. the output should have the following columns
   - the breakdown columns including unique values in those columns, each row should also include unique combination of the values from all breakdown columns, rows ordered by the breakdown column values